wdas/python-jsonrpc/README.rst

 Requirements
 ------------
+jsonrpc has no runtime dependencies outside of the Python standard library.

 Python 3.4+ and 2.6+ are natively supported.

 Python 2.5 requires the 'simplejson' module.

 The 'simplejson' module enables some speedups not present